-I answered a question on reasoning by facts rather than emotions for Philosophy in Action Radio on 20 November 2011.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on reasoning by facts rather than emotions on 20 November 2011.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 How do I know that I'm reasoning based on facts, rather than just being driven by my emotions?
 Often, I feel strong emotions on some personal or political issue.
 How do I know that I'm not rationalizing what I want to be true?

 My Answer, In Brief: By monitoring his thinking, a person can notice the many signs of rationalizing feelings rather than reasoning based on facts.
 Introspection is the key to noticing and solving this problem.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 The mission of Philosophy in Action is to spread rational principles for real life... far and wide.
 That's why the vast majority of my work is available to anyone, free of charge.
 I love doing the radio show, but each episode requires an investment of time, effort, and money to produce.
 So if you enjoy and value that work of mine, please contribute to the tip jar.
 I suggest $5 per episode or $20 per month, but any amount is appreciated.
 In return, contributors can request that I answer questions from the queue pronto, and regular contributors enjoy free access to premium content and other goodies.

 Thank you for contributing to Philosophy in Action!
 You make our work possible every week, and we're so grateful for that!